Chicken Liver Parfait

 Glazing With Duck Fat

-- Glazing pate with duck fat will improve its taste in addition to prevent from drying out.
-Place pâté (one at the time) onto a cooling rack lined with plastic wrap and freezer for 30 minutes.
-Warm up duck fat to 77ºF/25ºC and glaze pâté.
-Sprinkle top with some fresh thyme.
-Repeat until done and refrigerate.
+• Glazing the pâté with duck fat will improve its flavor and help prevent it from drying out.
+Pork fat or tallow could also be used in place of duck fat.
+Place the pâté (one at a time) on a cooling rack lined with plastic wrap, and freeze for 30 minutes.
+Warm the duck fat to 77ºF (25ºC) and carefully pour it over the pâté to create an even glaze.
+Sprinkle the top with fresh thyme.
+Repeat the process with the remaining pâtés, then refrigerate until ready to serve.

 Storage

-- Freeze pâté overnight and vacuum-seal.
+• Freeze pâté overnight and then vacuum-seal them.

 Ready to discover this recipe?
 You're only 1 step away.